benfugate/paramountdl-dockerized/README.md

 ### Usage:

-- #### Using my docker image
+#### Using my docker image

 1. `docker run -v $PWD/downloads:/usr/src/app/downloads benfugate/paramountdl <SHOW_URL>`

-- #### Building your own
+#### Building your own

 1. `docker build -t paramountdl .`

 2. `docker run -v $PWD/downloads:/usr/src/app/downloads paramountdl <SHOW_URL>`

-- Replace `<SHOW_URL>` with your desired show, ex. `https://www.paramountplus.com/shows/survivor/`
+Replace `<SHOW_URL>` with your desired show, ex. `https://www.paramountplus.com/shows/survivor/`.
+The trailing slash is required, and anything extra will be trimmed off by the script.

-- Mounting the 'download' folder is required so that episodes will appear on your local filesystem, outside of docker.
+Mounting the 'download' folder is required so that episodes will appear on your local filesystem, outside of docker.

 ---